 Only designated essential personnel should report to work.
-No students, faculty or other staff members should come to the College unless requested to report by a Senior Officer.
+To ensure safety and to keep parking lots and sidewalks unobstructed for snow removal and treatment, no students, faculty or other staff members are to come to the College unless requested to report by a Senior Officer.

 When it is necessary to close the College due to inclement weather, all classes, programs and other events are cancelled and offices are closed for the day and evening.
 However, designated offices, which include Campus Safety, Facilities, the Fitness Center, and the Library (on a limited basis), will provide appropriate services.
-In addition, student activities on-campus may continue if approved by a supervising employee or coach.
+In addition, student activities on-campus may commence if approved by a supervising employee or coach.
 NOTE: Should it be possible to open for evening classes and programs at 5:00 p.m., a decision will be announced by 3:30 p.m.